-It is also proactive with its own initiatives not dependent on outside program funding.
+It is also proactive with its own initiatives, which are not dependent on outside program funding.
 Currently, RYF and its partners are promoting the following program in this area.

 Program on preventing of youth social exclusion and violence in the Americas using as vector of change the practice of arts and sports

-The program is focused on strengthening children and youth’s life skills using the practice of arts and sports as a vector of change and in building resilience to mitigate risks that lead to youth social exclusion and violence.
+The program is focused on strengthening children and youth life skills using the practice of arts and sports as a vector of change, and in building resilience to mitigate risks that lead to youth social exclusion and violence.

 Strengthening resilience to risk factors is focused on the following themes:

 - Supporting primary and secondary school teachers in neighborhoods with high rates of social unrest and violence via training and capacity building to successfully work with students that have difficulties adapting to class and group work and connecting them when possible to the arts and sports programs already identified to enhance their self-esteem, teamwork and concentration among other live skills.